 As such, the Django instance in which django-flashpolicies is used must be serving from the root of the domain.
-If this is not possible, you will need to find an alternate method of serving your domain's cross-domain policy; one option is to manually create a Policy instance, and serialize it (via its xml_dom attribute), writing the result to a file which can be handled normally by your web server.
+If this is not possible, you will need to find an alternate method of serving your domain's cross-domain policy; one option is to manually create a Policy instance, and serialize it (the simplest way is via str(), though for more fine-grained control see the xml\dom attribute), writing the result to a file which can be handled normally by your web server.

-If you are using Django with the CommonMiddleware enabled and the APPEND_SLASH setting set to True (by default, this is the case for any newly-created Django project), you will need to be careful in defining the URL patterns used for serving cross-domain policies.
+If you are using Django with the CommonMiddleware enabled and the APPEND\SLASH setting set to True (by default, this is the case for any newly-created Django project), you will need to be careful in defining the URL patterns used for serving cross-domain policies.
 In particular, you'll want to use the regular expression ^crossdomain.xml\$ - without trailing slash - for the URL.
 Django's CommonMiddleware (as of Django 1.0) will not attempt to append a slash when an existing URL pattern matches without the trailing slash.

-Note that the current behavior of APPEND_SLASH was new in Django 1.0; previous releases of Django will always attempt to append a slash, regardless of whether an existing pattern matches without it.
+Note that the current behavior of APPEND\SLASH was new in Django 1.0; previous releases of Django will always attempt to append a slash, regardless of whether an existing pattern matches without it.
 If you are using an older release of Django, this may pose problems when attempting to serve a master policy file.